Work-Study Project Supervisors

 Please allow approximately 10 business days for Financial Aid and Awards to validate information and for Payroll to process these forms.

-As of the Summer 2015 term, the hourly rate of pay is $12.25 per hour, plus standard benefits.
+The hourly rate of pay is $12.25 per hour, plus standard benefits.

 Reporting of Hours/Student compensation